sarafraghav/Fantasypointcalculator/README.md

 3.Takes the team froms teams.csv and adds up all the values for the playes

-4. outputs the result into result.csv
+4.outputs the result into result.csv

 MADE BY : RAGHAV SARAF